 For many years, Booker T. Washington School offered instruction only through grade seven, so students traveled to Galveston to complete their education.
 A brick schoolhouse constructed here in 1946-47 housed grades one through ten.
 In 1953, a high school building was added to the campus, and African American students could at last complete their high school education in Texas City.
 Extracurricular activities, including athletic and music programs, were important parts of student life.

 Location.
 29° 22.92′ N, 94° 54.29′ W. Marker is in Texas City, Texas, in Galveston County.
 Marker is on 2nd Avenue, on the right when traveling east.
+Between 7th & 8th Streets.
 Touch for map.
-Between 7th & 8th Streets.
 Marker is in this post office area: Texas City TX 77590, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-The First Texas City Refinery (approx. 0.4 miles away); Texas City Terminal Railway Company (approx. 0.4 miles away); The Texas City Disaster (approx. 0.4 miles away); Propeller of the SS Highflyer (approx. 0.4 miles away); Sociedad Mutualista Mexicana in Texas City (approx. half a mile away); Anchor from Freighter Grand Camp (approx. one mile away); Texas City Dike (approx. one mile away); First Aero Squadron (approx. one mile away).
+The First Texas City Refinery (approx. 0.4 miles away); Texas City Terminal Railway Company (approx. 0.4 miles away); The Texas City Disaster (approx. 0.4 miles away); Propeller of the SS Highflyer (approx. 0.4 miles away); Sociedad Mutualista Mexicana in Texas City (approx. half a mile away); Davison Home (approx. 0.7 miles away); Anchor from Freighter Grand Camp (approx. one mile away); Texas City Dike (approx. one mile away).
 Touch for a list and map of all markers in Texas City.

 Categories. • African Americans • Education •